Cursor Hardening Guide

 - Cursor settings files may sync to cloud or backups

-- Hardcoded keys difficult to rotate
+- Hardcoded keys are difficult to rotate

 Attack Prevented: API key exposure via Git history, backup theft